Connect with others who understand.

 Additionally, alcohol changes how your body processes acitretin and reduces the medication’s ability to treat psoriasis symptoms.

-Avoiding triggers like alcohol is recommended as a part of the treatment plan for psoriasis.
+Avoiding triggers like alcohol is recommended as a part of a psoriasis treatment plan.
 Because of alcohol’s effects on psoriasis symptoms, treatments, and treatment side effects, alcohol use is generally discouraged for people with psoriasis.

 Help Is Available If You Choose To Quit Drinking

-In some people, excessive alcohol use can become a mental health problem.
-If you decide that your alcohol consumption is negatively affecting your psoriasis symptoms or general health, you have many resources to help you quit or cut back on drinking.
+For some people, excessive alcohol use can become a mental health problem.
+If you decide your alcohol consumption is negatively affecting your psoriasis symptoms or general health, you have many resources to help you quit or cut back on drinking.
 Share honestly with your primary care provider about how your drinking affects your mental and physical health.
-Your medical team can recommend treatment options, such as anonymous peer support groups, to help you mentally and socially as you change your drinking habits.
+Your medical team can recommend treatment options, such as peer support groups and healthy lifestyle changes, to help you mentally and socially as you change your drinking habits.

 Find Your Support

-Have you noticed that alcohol triggers your psoriasis?
+Have you noticed that alcohol triggers your psoriasis flares?
 Do you have tips for cutting back?
 Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.

 All updates must be accompanied by text or a picture.